Gugaplex/nodejs-api/README.md

   <img src="https://raw.githubusercontent.com/Gugaplex/nodejs-api/master/Picture2.png"></img>
 </p>

-9. A new cloud shell virtual machine was run and this command was used to deploy the container.
+9. A new cloud shell virtual machine was run and this command was used to deploy the image.
 ```
 docker pull gugaplex/container:1
 ```

-10. This api was called to test if the docker container was deployed successfully.
+10. This api was called to test if the docker image was deployed successfully.
 ```
 curl -i http://localhost:8080/fx
 ```